 State Guardianship Laws: Examples

-Deciding to become a guardian to a minor or an incapacitated person is a big responsibility, since it grants the authority to make important day-to-day decisions on behalf of the ward (the minor or incapacitated person needing guardianship).
-Since the guardian statutes of each state may differ, it's important that future guardians research the specific court processes and proper forms necessary within their state.
+Deciding to become a guardian to a minor or an incapacitated person (called a "ward") is a big responsibility.
+It gives you the authority to make important day-to-day decisions on behalf of the ward that will affect their life in many ways.

 State Guardianship Laws: Florida

-To that end, they'll be encouraged to develop their living skills to the extent that they may, for example, be able to marry, vote, travel, sign contracts, complete their educational objectives, and apply for a driver's license.
+The ward will be encouraged to manage their finances and develop their potential for self-sufficiency.
+When possible, the ward may marry, vote, travel, sign contracts, complete their educational objectives, and apply for a driver's license.

 State Guardianship Laws: Massachusetts

-Regarding the guardian of a minor, the statute states that the court will choose the guardian for any minor under the age of fourteen.
-A minor over the age of fourteen may suggest his or her own guardian and the court will try to honor that request.
-If the court doesn't find the guardian desired by the minor to be appropriate, it will appoint another guardian.
+Massachusetts' statute states that the court will choose the guardian for a minor under the age of fourteen.
+A minor over the age of fourteen may suggest their own guardian and the court will try to honor that request, but if the court doesn't find that guardian to be appropriate, it will appoint another guardian.